Guildford Innovation Awards 2018 - supported by Kyan

 - Young Innovator of the Year (25 and under) - sponsored by Gold-i

 As the name suggests this category focuses on the innovative creativity of young people up to and including 25 years of age.

 - Most outstanding innovation - sponsored by Kyan

-This award cannot be entered into: it will be given at the discretion of the judges to an individual, company, project or technology that in the judge's opinion most successfully demonstrates creativity and innovation.
+This award will be given at the discretion of the judges to an individual, company, project or technology that in the judge's opinion most successfully demonstrates creativity and innovation.

 Terms and conditions of entry